git clone https://github.com/openliberty/guide-microprofile-opentracing.git

 What you’ll learn

-You will learn how to enable automatic tracing for JAX-RS methods as well as create custom tracers for non-JAX-RS methods by using MicroProfile OpenTracing.
+You’ll learn how to enable automatic tracing for JAX-RS methods and how to create custom tracers for non-JAX-RS methods by using MicroProfile OpenTracing.

 OpenTracing is a standard API for instrumenting microservices for distributed tracing.
-Distributed tracing helps troubleshoot microservices by examining and logging requests as they propagate through a distributed system, allowing developers to tackle the otherwise difficult task of debugging these requests.
-Without a distributed tracing system in place, analyzing the workflows of operations becomes difficult, particularly in regard to pinpointing when and by whom a request is received, as well as when a response is sent back.
+Distributed tracing helps troubleshoot microservices by examining and logging requests as they propagate through a distributed system.
+Distributed tracing allows developers to tackle the otherwise difficult task of debugging these requests.
+Without a distributed tracing system in place, analyzing the workflows of operations becomes difficult.
+Pinpointing when and where a request is received and when responses are sent becomes difficult.

 and system

 services to use distributed tracing with MicroProfile OpenTracing.
-You will run these services in two separate JVMs made of two server instances to demonstrate tracing in a distributed environment.
+You’ll run these services in two separate JVMs made of two server instances to demonstrate tracing in a distributed environment.
 If all the components were to run on a single server, then any logging software would do the trick.

 Getting started